MikeyTheMoose/pf1e-path-of-war/README.md

 This compendium includes all class abilities for the provided classes.
 They are already linked to the classes, so they should appear in your character sheet upon level-up.
 I've also added all of the abilities for the other martial classes: Primal Disciple, Rubato, Nightmare, Myrmidon, Roil Dancer, Mind's eye Disciple, Monk of the Silver Fist, Knight Disciple, Pathwalker, Ambush Hunter, Hidden Blade, War Soul, Polymath, and Warpath Follower.
 However, I have not gotten around to adding them as individual classes yet.
 I have not added any archetypes or prestige classes, nor their abilities.
+I have organized this compendium using [Compendium Folders](https://github.com/earlSt1/vtt-compendium-folders).
+It is not a necessary module, but it may help make things easier to find (and ensure you don't have artifact entries).

 ## Feats
 This is a simple compendium with entries for each of the Path of War feats.
 I have not done anything special with them, it is merely their descriptions.

 ## Maneuvers
 Again, this includes entries for each of the options, but I have not done any automation.
 There is no damage dice rolled, no saving throws asked for, or anything along those lines.
 Merely the description includes all of that information.
 I do not intend to update these, other than the ones used in my personal games.
 Maneuvers are added as spells, with stances as cantrips.
+Compendium Folders is even more useful here, for searching the various disciplines.

 ## Macros
 I have included three macros: